Lower bounds for moments of quadratic twists of modular $L$-functions

 As the proofs of \eqref{k=0mod4} and \eqref{k=2mod4} are similar, we shall only consider the case $\kappa \equiv 2 \pmod 4$ in Theorem \ref{thmlowerbound} throughout the paper.
 We shall further replace $k$ by $2k$ and assume that $k > 1/2$ since the case $k=1/2$ follows from \cite[Theorems 1.1--1.2]{Shen21}.
 Let $\Phi$ be a smooth, non-negative function compactly supported on $[1/8,7/8]$ such that $\Phi(x) \leq 1$ for all $x$ and $\Phi(x) =1$ for $x\in [1/4,3/4]$.
-Assuming that $X$ is a large number and upon dividing $0<d<X$ into dyadic intervals, we find that in order to prove \eqref{k=2mod4}, it suffices to show that
+Assuming that $X$ is a large positive real number, we find that in order to prove \eqref{k=2mod4}, it suffices to show that